freenet/freenet-core/docs/src/architecture/p2p-network.md

 set of other peers, termed "neighbors."
 These connections utilize the User Datagram Protocol (UDP) and can do [Frewall hole punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)) when necessary.
 Peers manage their resource usage — bandwidth, memory, CPU, and storage — based on limits set by the user.

+## Adaptive behavior

-They keep track of their neighbor's performance and so learn to prefer faster connections over time.
+Peers keep track of their neighbor's performance and learn to prefer faster connections over time.

-Peers can identify bad behavior by other peers like excess resource usage and will disconnect from them.
+Peers can also identify bad behavior by other peers like excess resource usage and will disconnect from them.